 (7) Indicators were not tracked in the noted time period.

-(8) Represents the percentage of office-type asset portfolio based on sf using ENERGY STAR Portfolio Manager (ESPM).
+(8) Represents the percentage of office-type asset portfolio based on sf using ENERGY STAR Portfolio Manager (“ESPM”).

-(10) Numbers represented as total headcount; not full time equivalent.
+(10) Numbers represented as total headcount, not full-time equivalent.

-(13) Includes employees at all levels.
+(13) Based on employees at all levels.

-(17) Board composition as at December 31, 2020.
+(17) Board composition as at December 31, 2021.

-(18) Board composition as at December 31, 2021.
+(18) Board composition as at December 31, 2022.

-(19) Board composition as at December 31, 2022.
+(19) Board composition as at December 31, 2023.

 Environmental